portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

-## Configure PBX
+## Configuring PBX
-When configure the PBX as HA mode, we will need a virtual IP for access the PBX cluster, this virtual IP mustn't be used by others.
+When configuring the PBX HA , we will need a virtual IP for accessing the PBX cluster, and the virtual IP must not be used by other machines.

 In below commands, **we assume use 192.168.1.100 for virtual IP.**

 The 123456 is he PBX DB password, the pbx02 and pbx03 is the host name of node1, node2.

-If you get failed in this step, you can repeat below command until succeeded.
+If it fails in this step, repeat below command until successful execution.

 ```json
 ./docker.sh pbx02 pbx03 192.168.1.100 123456 portsip/pbx:12
 ```
-## Create resources
+## Creating resources
-Perform below commands on master node(In case is the pbx01)，If there no error appears then you successfully configured the PortSIP PBX HA。
+Perform below commands on master node (In this case it is the pbx01).
+No error appeared indicates that you have successfully configured the PortSIP PBX HA.

-The 192.168.1.100 is the virtual IP you used.
+The 192.168.1.100 is the virtual IP you use.

 You can use **./bin/pbx-status** to view the status.